 From the epic to the intimate, immersive experiences not only scale to the moment, they provide an emotional space for us to connect to a story and with one another.
 These projects demonstrate how I combine technology, interaction design and architecture to produce experiences that inform as they inspire.

-Organized by strategic approach, they show how technology can be crafted to encourage playful experimentation, collaborative problem solving, or provide moments of quiet contemplation.
+Organized by strategic approach, these examples illustrate how I craft technology to encourage playful experimentation, collaborative problem solving, or provide moments of quiet contemplation.

 Gesture controlled exhibits utilize the most natural interface of all — our own bodies.
 Unencumbered by gadgets or electronic hardware, these interface technologies provide a direct connection with the digital experience, deepening the overall sense of immersion.